Pre-Art Therapy Advising

 Alfred University does not currently offer a graduate program in art therapy, however, the following is a comprehensive sequence of courses that Alfred University offers to prepare students planning to apply to an art therapy graduate program (without having to fulfill requirements for a BFA degree and a Psychology minor, or a Psychology major and an Interdisciplinary Art minor).

 Studio Art Coursework

-Eighteen (18) credits in studio art - can be attained through the BFA degree, Interdisciplinary Art (BA) degree, or standalone Interdisciplinary Art courses.
+Eighteen (18) credits in studio art - can be attained through the BFA degree.

 Twelve (12) credits in psychology - can be attained through the Psychology major, Psychology minor, or standalone Psychology courses.